nshiziw/alx_python_project/README.md

 ## Features

 ### Client Users

 - Browse houses available for sale or rent without logging in.
 - View details of a single house.

 ### Property Owners

 - Register and log in.
 - Create, update, and delete house listings.
 - View and update their profile information.

 ### Admin Users

 - View all property owners and their listings.
-- View platform statistics (total houses, houses for rent, houses for sale, total users).
+- View platform statistics (total houses, houses for rent, houses for sale, total users, total banned users).
 - Delete property owners or house listings.
-- Ban property owners for a period of time.
+- Ban property owners for a period of time (in days).

 ---